BerkeKaragoz/Useful-Powershell-Scripts/README.md

 # Useful-Powershell-Scripts
-The powershell scripts that I developed and find them useful.
+The useful powershell scripts that I developed.

+### Shutdown Timer
+You enter number of minutes to wait before shutdown without notifications.
+Perfect for before-sleep watching.